 About Third Party Liability Casualty Recoveries

-To ensure that DHS and the federal government do not pay for services when other coverage is or becomes available, Title XIX, § 1902(a)(25) mandates the recovery of any funds paid by MA when a responsible third party is liable for those health care costs.
+To ensure that the department and the federal government do not pay for services when other coverage is or becomes available, Title XIX, § 1902(a)(25) mandates the recovery of funds paid by MA when a responsible third party is liable for those health care costs.

-Section 1902(a) (25) (A) and (G) of the Act.
-Section 6035(a) of the Deficit Reduction Act (DRA) amended section 1902(a)(25)(A) of the Act to clarify that the “third parties” subject to the provisions of 1902(a)(25) include: (1) self-insured plans, (2) pharmacy benefits managers (PBM), and (3) “other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service”, including workers’ compensation, automobile insurance, and liability insurance plans.
-The DRA also replaced reference to “a health maintenance organization” with “a managed care organization” (MCO) in identifying the types of third parties to which the provisions of section 1902(a)(25) apply.
+The Act was amended to clarify that the “third parties” subject to the provisions of 1902(a)(25) include: (1) self-insured plans, (2) pharmacy benefits managers (PBM), and (3) “other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service," including workers’ compensation, automobile insurance, and liability insurance plans.
+The Deficit Reduction Act (DRA) of 2005 also replaced reference to “a health maintenance organization” with “a managed care organization” in identifying the types of third parties to which the provisions of section 1902(a)(25) apply.

 Title 42 of the Code of Federal Regulations, Part 433.138 and 139 and PA Public Welfare Code, Title 55, Chapters 1101.63, 1101.64 and 1101.69A provide the mandate to recover the resources available to pay the claim.
-In order to comply with this mandate, DHS created the Third Party Liability (TPL) Program.
-Public Welfare Code Title 62 P.S. § 1409, Third Party Liability – Effective 9/2/2008
+In order to comply with this mandate, the department created the Third Party Liability, also known as TPL, program.
+(Public Welfare Code Title 62 P.S. § 1409, Third Party Liability, effective Sept.
+2, 2008.)
+62 P.S.
+1409

 TPL Web Portal

 The Department of Human Services (department), Division of Third Party Liability (TPL), offers a Web Portal to allow registered business partners (requestors) to submit requests and related documents online.